-Forget everything you thought you knew about Mexican food and allow chef Diana Dávila to wow you with soul-warming dishes like fried oyster tacos, chile ash-dusted guacamole and white fish swimming in green mole.
+Forget everything you thought you knew about Mexican food and allow chef Diana Dávila to wow you with soul-warming dishes like fried oyster tacos, chile ash-dusted guacamole and braised pork shank swimming in luscious mole.
 Finish your meal with a slice of legendary tres leches cake from South Side bakery Kristoffer's.

 Why settle for visiting one brewery when you could sample beer some several different creators in this incuabator space?
-Home to five different breweries (Funkytown, Histrionic, Azadi, Rovm Hard Kombucha and Brewer's Kitchen), Pilot Project boasts a sleek indoor lounge and a spacious patio.
+Home to six different breweries (Funkytown, Flora, Azadi, Rovm Hard Kombucha, Donna's Pickle Beer and Brewer's Kitchen), Pilot Project boasts a sleek indoor lounge and a spacious patio.
 Sip the latest hazy IPAs and fruited sours before browsing a selection of cans that you can purchase and enjoy at home.
 If you'd rather have a cocktail, the Whister or Billy Sunday are great options.